ClemSK/time-converter/README.md

 - [ ] alt text on images
 - [ ] Heading hierarchy
-- [ ] jump to content using main element
+- [ ] Jump to content using main element
 - [ ] Jump Straight to the Content Using the main Element
 - [ ] Wrap Content in the article Element
 - [ ] Make Screen Reader Navigation Easier with the header Landmark